SspStark/AR-VR/README.md

 **6DoF** --> along with our head we can move our body in all directions in VR world.\
 **Standalone** --> It doesn't require a PC for VR proccessing, just a VR headset is enough.\
 **PC/Wired** --> It need a PC and our VR headset will connect to this PC with a wire/wireless, all the content that we see virtually will be processed in PC.\
+**Outside-in Tracking** --> VR devices uses external sensors to detect motion and track positioning of the headset and controllers using infrared LEDs.\
+**Inside-out Tracking** --> Cameras and other sensors are placed on the device itself.
+Advanced computer vision techniques (SLAM) are used to determine the exact position and controllers./
+**Active** --> We can interact with virtual objects.\
+**Passive** --> We cannot interact with virtual objects in virtual world.